Heroes of Newerth

 Heroes of Newerth (HoN) was a multiplayer online battle arena (MOBA) video game originally developed by S2 Games for Microsoft Windows, Mac OS X, and Linux.
 The game idea was derived from the Warcraft III: The Frozen Throne custom map Defense of the Ancients and was S2 Games' first MOBA title.
 The game was released on May 12, 2010, and re-released as a free-to-play game on July 29, 2011.
 On May 5, 2015, Heroes of Newerth development duties passed to Frostburn Studios, with the development team moving over to the new company.
 The service ceased operations on June 20, 2022.

+Following the shutdown, the game remained playable through community-run servers, most notably Project KONGOR, which achieved over 7,000 concurrent players and maintained active matchmaking and tournament support.

+In January 2025, Kongor Studios announced a remake of the game titled Heroes of Newerth: Reborn, featuring a new engine, visuals and user experience overhaul, launching exclusively on the Juvio Platform.

 Gameplay

 Heroes of Newerth pits two teams of players against each other: the Legion and the Hellbourne.
 Both teams are based at opposite corners of the map in their respective bases.
 Bases consist of buildings, barracks, towers, a hero spawning pool, and a central structure.
 The goal of the game is to either destroy the central structure, the World Tree (Legion) or Sacrificial Shrine (Hellbourne), of the opposite base or force the other team to concede.
 Players achieve this by selecting heroes with unique skills to combat the other team.

 Game starts with hero picking phase.
 There are picking modes to allow players to create teams with balanced functionality.
 Heroes fill different roles in teams.
 Heroes can specialize in dealing damage, tanking, crowd control, healing, destroying towers, farming, defending, harassing, initiating fights, empowering nearby allies, providing vision, seeking and revealing enemies, killing kongor and so on.
 Heroes can fulfill many of these roles in different degrees.
 Typical roles are Carry, Support, Ganker, Jungler and Suicide.
 Players can choose to fill multiple roles at the same time.

 After the game starts, players need gold and experience to get stronger over time.
 To achieve this, players initially need to go to lanes, jungle, kongor's pit or one of golem's pits.
 Experience is gained by seeing an enemy soldier, hero, neutral creature, kongor or golem die, from a predefined range.
 Purple dots on creeps indicate whether the player is close enough to gain experience when the creep dies.
 Gold is gained by killing or assisting the killing of enemy soldiers, heroes, creatures, devices, kongor or golem.
 As players level up, they choose an ability to level up, or level up stats, which gives +2 to agility, intelligence and strength.
 The maximum hero level is 25.